ironhack-labs/lab-javascript-advanced-algorithms/README.md

 ### Stacks

 A stack is a simple data structure that allows adding and removing elements in a particular order.
-Every time an element is added, it goes on the top of the stack.
+Every time you add a new element, it goes on the top of the stack.
 The only element that can be removed is the element that was at the top of the stack.

 This data structure is also called a **LIFO** data structure.
 LIFO stands for "_last in, first out_", meaning that the last element we put in the stack, is the first element that will go out.